ntswamp/proof-of-kill/README.md

 **Create Wallets, Generate the Genesis Block**

-Once you've got an agent, you unlock more commands.
+Once you've got an agent, more commands are unlocked.
 Create 3 wallet addresses using command `newwal`.
 ```
 -> newwal